TL;DR — Study Mechanism Design, Distributed Computing, and Cryptography

 In short, what this implies is that as our assets are becoming more and more digitized (think about how much data is worth, and how the largest companies in the world are all data aggregators) we are going to have to secure them with more advanced cryptography to keep them safe.

 Comparing this to a past with a large amount of physical assets, we can look at medieval Europe.
 Feudal lords worked extremely hard to protect land, which involved physical protection mechanisms such as a horse riding knight that strong-arms peasants into plowing the fields.

-To take it a step further, consider the fact that the encryption algorithm behind bitcoin secures over $300,000,000,000.
+To take it a step further, consider the fact that the cryptography behind bitcoin secures over $300,000,000,000.
 (December 17th, 2017).
-This single encryption algorithm is securing more value than the amount of gold in Fort Knox .
+It is securing more value than the amount of gold in Fort Knox .
 This digital trend will continue to overtake how our society secures what we consider valuable.